 Many rebates and incentives are available for qualifying air source heat pump systems.
 Click here for a list of currently available incentives.

-Consider preparing your home for the air source heat pump installation by first air-sealing and insulating to a proper extent.
+Consider preparing your home for the heat pump before it is installed by first air-sealing and insulating to a proper extent.
 Having a tighter, more insulated home not only reduces annual heating costs, but might also allow you to buy a smaller heat pump system than you would have needed otherwise.
-HG&E provides free energy audits to customers to help you determine your annual cost savings for improving your insulation, air sealing, and other energy saving opportunities for your home.
+HG&E provides free energy audits to customers which determine cost-effective weatherization improvements you can make to reduce your annual heating and cooling costs.
 You can also take advantage of Holyoke's weatherization rebates which include insulation rebates of 50% of the cost up to $2,000, and air or duct-sealing rebates (50% up to $500).

 Understanding Common Heat Pump Ratings

 HSPF: This is the average annual heating efficiency of the air source heat pump system.
-The HSPF of the system indicates how many btu's of heat are being produced for each watt of energy that the system consumes.
-For example, if a heat pump has an HSPF of 10, this means that the system will output an average of 10 btu's of heat for every watt consumed throughout the heating season.
+The HSPF indicates how much heat is produced for each watt of electricity that the system consumes.
+For example, if a heat pump has an HSPF of 10, this means that the system will output an average of 10 BTUs of heat for every watt consumed throughout the heating season.
 Ensuring the system has a high HSPF will help lower your annual heating bills.

 SEER: This is the average annual cooling efficiency of the heat pump.
-The SEER rating indicates how many btu's of cool air the system can provide per watt of electricity that the system consumes.
+The SEER rating indicates how much cold air is procdued for each watt of electricity that the system consumes.
 A higher SEER rating will reduce your cooling costs over the cooling season.

-Northeast Energy Efficiency Partnership’s Air Source Heat Pump Buying Guide (pages 13 and 14) provides best practices for steps to choosing a heat pump system and questions to ask a contractor to ensure they are experienced with installing this system type.
+The Northeast Energy Efficiency Partnership (NEEP) has provided an Air Source Heat Pump Buying Guide to help you choose the right system for your needs.
+See pages 13 and 14 of the guide for best practices for choosing a heat pump system and questions to ask a contractor to ensure they are experienced with installing this system type.